420blaze420/tape0002/README.md

 ### 2. Project Objectives

 #### Reliable wireless coverage
-* Having reliable wireless coverage spanning the entire campus, in the context of troubleshooting, testing, and deploying would reduce downtime significantly.
+* Reliable wireless coverage should span the entire campus.
+* For IT operations such as troubleshooting, testing, and deploying this would reduce downtime significantly.
 This would also greatly lower the risk of productivity and financial loss, due to the relationship between downtime and financial loss.

 #### Improved performance and capacity
-* The wireless network must be able to support up to 754 users at once, with consistent strong performance.
+* The wireless network must be able to support at least 1256 users at once, with consistent strong performance.
 * IT employees must have the capacity to connect to and use the network from anywhere on the **Xcompanyx** campus.

 #### Stronger security
-* Implementation of security measures on the wireless network.
 * Must implement WPA3 security with 802.1X authentication on the new wireless network.
 * Integration of a new firewall, or configuration of the old firewall to support wired and wireless protections.
+* RADIUS SERVER

 #### Centralized monitoring and management
 * **XCompanyX** administration is done through the use of an ADDS deployed on a domain controller.